 It’s not a “one size fits all” approach.
 We make it a point of understanding our clients’ needs – not just in the current year but throughout the ownership period.
 Properties go through life cycles – whether it’s based on use, age, or market conditions.
 Also, different groups within a client organization play distinct roles within the various phases of the life cycle.
 It is not uncommon for these groups to be unaware of the value of tax-centric information.

-Here are just a few examples of how the information from our reports can be utilized.
+Here are just a few examples of how we can assist and ultimately, how the information from our reports can be utilized.

 As a property ages, or if market conditions change, many property owners are faced with challenges ranging from small renovations all the way up to re-configuration or redevelopment.
 The tax implications associated with partial demolition of buildings as well as retirement of existing assets can be significant.
 We have worked with hundreds of clients who wanted to maximize the tax benefits associated with this phase.
 Our approach and solutions have been highly customized based on each circumstance.

 In the case of a sale, we have assisted many clients and their real estate brokers with projections of depreciation deductions as part of the offering documents.
 When a property is totally demolished, the tax basis must unfortunately to the basis in land.
 However, the taxpayer has the ability to write off the remaining basis of 5.
 7 and 15-year assets.
 As such, we have assisted many clients who have chosen to manage a property in place for a short holding period with the ultimate goal of redevelopment – which of course starts the Life Cycle of Real Estate all over again.